What is ESG Due Diligence and Why is it Important?

 Stakeholder Engagement

 Transparent ESG practices foster trust and build positive relationships with stakeholders, including customers, employees, and communities.
 This engagement can lead to better customer loyalty, higher employee satisfaction, and stronger community support.
-For example, companies that prioritize fair labor practices often experience lower employee turnover and increased productivity.
+For example, companies that prioritise fair labor practices often experience lower employee turnover and increased productivity.

 Responsible Investment: Enhanced Decision-Making